FuelLabs/sway/docs/src/testing/testing-with-rust.md

 Note that this is also a Rust package, hence the existence of a `Cargo.toml` (Rust manifest file) in the project root directory.
 The `Cargo.toml` in the root directory contains necessary Rust dependencies to enable you to write Rust-based tests using our [Rust SDK](https://github.com/FuelLabs/fuels-rs), (`fuels-rs`).

-These tests can be run using `forc test` which will look for Rust tests under the `tests/` directory (created automatically with `forc init`).
+These tests can be run using `forc test` which will look for Rust tests under the `tests/` directory (created automatically with `forc init` and prepopulated with boilerplate code).

 For example, let's write tests against the following contract, written in Sway.
 This can be done in the pregenerated `src/main.sw` or in a new file in `src`.
 In the case of the latter, update the `entry` field in `Forc.toml` to point at the new contract.